seebs/gogetopt/README.md

 store values, but in the past I've found that this was not especially *useful* to me even though I always think it sounds neat, so I'm not doing it yet.

+I sort of dislike the option map being a map of pointers, but map members being non-addressable makes that seem less bad than at least some alternatives.